|

 hypotension in patients with valvular

 defects.
-With significant mitral stenosis,
+With significant mitral

-the PAOP may not correctly estimate the LV
+stenosis, the PAOP may not correctly

-end diastolic pressure because of inadequate
+estimate the LV end diastolic pressure

-recorded when the LV is still underfilled.
+LV is still underfilled.

 d.
-Ventricular interaction.
+Ventricular

 RV volume overload from pulmonary